SodaLabs/styled-views-android/styled-slider-view/README.md

 ##### Styled attributes

 - `app:thumbDrawable`: The thumb drawable.
-- `app:trackDrawable`: The track (a.k.a progress, but only the background part) drawable.
+- `app:trackBackgroundDrawable`: The track (a.k.a progress, but only the background part) drawable.
 - `app:markerDrawableMiddle`: The marker (tick) drawable in the middle.
 - `app:markerDrawableStart`: The marker (tick) drawable at the start.
 - `app:markerDrawableEnd`: The marker (tick) drawable at the end.